medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

 - Add Postgres database version 10, 11 or 12
 - Add Redis database version 5 or 6

-Afterwards, deploy both databases.

-> The Postgres database deployment might fail, but we will restart the database after having deployed our Medusa app.
-This should resolve the issue.

 ### 5. Configure Medusa

 Our Medusa project needs a bit of configuration to fit the needs of Qovery.